vincenzobucciero/SmartCity-ApPost/README.md

 4. Configure the database connection in `config.properties` file.
 5. Build and run the project on your local server.

-## Usage

-[Provide instructions on how to use the application and its features]

 ## Contributors